 In Australia, about 350 million batteries are purchased every year.
 More than two thirds of them end up in landfill, where they can cause health and environmental problems.

-You can prevent this type of environmental damage by dropping your vehicle and household batteries at the Albury Recycling Centre for free.
-Once we’ve received them they can be made into new products such as street lights and car parts.
+You can prevent this type of environmental damage by dropping batteries at a designated drop off point.
+Once we’ve received them, they can be made into new products such as streetlights and car parts.

 Some of the new uses for your old batteries include: